Here's why you should play the PS4 version of Elden Ring on PS5

 Specifically, the reviewer noted that this odd combination was the only time Elden Ring maintained a smooth 60fps in every section that was tested.

 So how can this be?
 Well, the PS4 version of Elden Ring comes with some intrinsic downgrades compared to the native PS5 version.
-Be it lower texture quality or less detailed environments - these aspects make the PS4 version game easier for the PS5 to run, allowing the beefed-up hardware to more easily maintain a consistent frame rate.
+Thanks to the lower image resolution and less detailed environments - these aspects make the PS4 version game easier for the PS5 to run, allowing the beefed-up hardware to more easily maintain a consistent frame rate.

 How to get Elden Ring running at 60fps

-In order to make the switch to the PS4 Pro version, you'll first need to make sure you ordered Elden Ring for PlayStation 4 instead of the PS5 alternative.
+In order to make the switch to the PS4 Pro version, you'll first need to make sure you ordered Elden Ring for PlayStation 4 (either digitally or on a disc) instead of the PS5 alternative.
 A free patch will then give you the PS5 version as well - but if you bought the PS5 version, you won't be able to take advantage of the downgrade.

-With both options available in your digital library, you should be able to optionally download the last-gen version to experience smoother frame rates.
+With both options available in your PS5 library, you should be able to optionally download the last-gen version to experience smoother frame rates.

 But, before you go and downgrade Elden Ring on your PS5, you might want to consider a few things first.